An Exceptional Collection For Khovanov Homology: Introduction

 Unfortunately, the definition given above is not useful in practice.
 In Section \ref{TL section}, we will begin by finding more convenient expressions for these idempotents in terms of the Jones-Wenzl projectors.

 \begin{example} When $n=4$, there is a decomposition:

-which contains a unique copy of the $4$-dimensional irreducible representation $V_4$, three copies of the 2-dimensional representation $V_2$ and two copies of the trivial representation $V_0$.
+which contains a unique copy of the $5$-dimensional irreducible representation $V_4$, three copies of the $3$-dimensional representation $V_2$ and two copies of the $1$-dimensional trivial representation $V_0$.
 There are six idempotents $p_{\e}$ in the Temperley-Lieb algebra $\TL_4$; each corresponding to projecting onto distinct irreducible summands.
 They are pictured below:

-In this illustration, the number $[n]$ is the $n$th quantum integer:
+In this illustration, the number $[n] \in\ZZ[q,q^{-1}]$ is the $n$th quantum integer:

-The subscript $\e = (\e_1,\e_2)$ indicates that $p_\e$ corresponds to projection onto a distinct summand isomorphic to $V_{\e_1+\e_2}$, see Definition \ref{domOrderstuff}.
+The subscript $\e = (\e_1,\ldots,\e_4)$ indicates that $p_\e$ corresponds to projection onto a distinct summand isomorphic to $V_{\e_1+\cdots+\e_4}$, see Definition \ref{domOrderstuff}.
 The $k$th row corresponds to the $k$th isotypic or {\em higher order} projector $p_{n,k}\in\TL_n$.
-The box represents a Jones-Wenzl projector $p_n\in \TL_n$. \end{example}
+The boxes in the pictures above represent Jones-Wenzl projectors $p_n\in \TL_n$. \end{example}